vinchamp77/AndroidNews/README.md

 - Mark articles as read / unread
 - Search articles
 - New article arrived notification
+- Deep link support for all article URLs

 ## Current Status
 - Break the `ArticlesRepository` into `ArticlesRepository` (room database) and `UserPreferencesRepository` (proto datastore)